Rashidi Kawawa: Death

-Rashid Kawawa at 83, died on Thursday, December 31, 2009, at 3.20 a.m. at Muhimbili National Hospital.
-Residents of the City of Dar es Salaam had the opportunity to pay their last respects at the Karimjee Gardens on Friday, January 2, 2010, beginning at 7 o'clock in the afternoon, and he was buried on Saturday, January 2, 2010, beginning at 7 o'clock in the afternoon, at his residence in Wazo Area of Wazo Ward in Kinondoni District of Dar es Salaam Region.
+Kawawa died at 83 on Thursday, 31 December, 2009, at 3.20 a.m. at Muhimbili National Hospital.
+Residents of the city of Dar es Salaam had the opportunity to pay their last respects at the Karimjee Gardens on 2 January, 2010, beginning at 7 o'clock in the afternoon, and he was buried the following day, at his residence in Wazo Ward in Kinondoni District of Dar es Salaam Region.